 Executors appreciate a well-organized, detailed estate.
 This makes their job easier and leaves less room for errors to happen.
 Therefore, you need to leave things as documented and organized as possible.

-> You should memorialize in one place a list of important information, including:
+You should memorialize in one place a list of important information as part of your executor checklist, including:

-> - Assets, debts, and liabilities
+- Assets, debts, and liabilities

 - Contact information for professional advisers such as attorneys and accountants